testrecorder/spring-test-recorder/README.md

 gradlew publishToMavenLocal
 ```

-In your project, if you use Maven add the following dependency in pom.xml:
+In your project, if you use Maven, add the following dependency in pom.xml:
 ```XML
 <dependency>
     <groupId>org.springtestrecorder</groupId>